-The Yakima Basin Fish & Wildlife Recovery Board coordinates the local process for the Salmon Recovery Funding Board (SRFB) annual grant allocation.
+The Yakima Basin Fish & Wildlife Recovery Board coordinates the local process for Washington State's Salmon Recovery Funding Board (SRFB) annual grant allocation.
 However, SRFB funding is limited and may not be the best fit for every project.
-This page contains basic information and links for additional funding sources.
+This page contains basic information and links for additional funding sources appropriate for the Yakima Basin.
 The grant opportunities are organized by type of project: Fish Habitat & Restoration, Habitat Preservation & Conservation, Conservation Incentives, Water Quality, and Water Quantity.
 It is not a complete list; please do let us know if you know of other resources we should add.

 American Sportfishing Association – FishAmerica Foundation Grant

 Funds projects that implement locally-driven habitat restoration projects that emphasize stewardship and yield ecological and socioeconomic benefits.
 Projects must clearly demonstrate significant benefits to marine, estuarine or anadromous sportfish resources and should involve community participation through an educational or volunteer component tied to the restoration activities.

 Great Northern Landscape Conservation Cooperative - Grant Program

 Program funds landscape related science and information that address one or more of the following themes: Habitat Connectivity, Aquatic Integrity, Data Integration, Climate, Partnerships, and Outreach and Education.

 National Fish & Wildlife Foundation – Bring Back the Natives

 This funding opportunity focuses on restoring, protecting, and enhancing native populations of sensitive or listed aquatic species, especially on lands on or adjacent to federal agency lands.
 The end result is on-the-ground restoration, in-stream improvements, and growing partnerships for the benefit of aquatic systems and their native species in the nation's watersheds.

 NOAA – American Rivers